geoffkip/airflow/README.md

 # Airflow tutorials

 Airflow guide posted by Michał Karzynski.
-Covers basic topics such as airflow installation and setup, Dummy Operators, Operators, sensors and Xcom communication from airflow.
+Covers basic topics such as airflow installation and setup, Dummy Operators, Python Operators, sensors and Xcom communication from airflow.